Submission Guidelines and Editorial Policies

 - Would at least some individuals in TMLR's audience be interested in knowing the findings of this paper?

 Papers should be accepted if they meet the criteria, even if the contribution or significance of the work is modest.
 Papers that should not be accepted include papers that make bold statements unsupported by empirical or rigorous evidence, papers that aren’t clearly written, papers that incorrectly claim novelty over existing published work, and papers that merely re-implement an idea that has already been reproduced before.
+See the Acceptance criteria for a more thorough discussion.

 Accepted papers will be automatically considered for a number of certifications that may be awarded by the action editors or editors-in-chief of TMLR.
 These certifications will act as public endorsements of the paper in a number of categories.
 The most prestigious award is the Outstanding certificate, which is jointly approved by all editors-in-chief: